Secretaría de Recreación y Deportes Francisco "Pancho" Coimbre: History

 The idea of a sports complex was conceived by three Ponce athletes, sports enthusiasts and then Oficina Municipal de Deportes (Municipal Sports Bureau).
 José Antonnetti, Pedro and Jorge Negron Archeval are names that will be linked to the Secretaria de Recreacion y Deportes and the history of Ponce sports.
 Ten years later, in 1990, the main building was named after Francisco "Pancho" Coimbre, to the memory of the Ponce baseball player.
 On 7 February 1980, construction work was completed for the structure to house the administrative headquarters and recreational facilities of the Secretaría de Recreación y Deportes of the municipality of Ponce.
 Ten years after its opening, in April 1990, it was named "Francisco 'Pancho' Coimbre" in honor of the Ponce baseball star.

 Location

 The building is located at the southwest corner of Avenida Las Americas and PR-2 in Ponce, Puerto Rico.
 The facilities were inaugurated on 10 February 1980.
-Its location next to Estadio Paquito Montaner and Coliseo Pachín Vicéns turned the area into the professional sports campus of the city.
+Its location next to Estadio Paquito Montaner and Coliseo Pachín Vicéns turned the area into the professional sports center of the city.